shlima/click_house/README.md

 ClickHouse.connection.insert('table', columns: %i[id name], values: [[1, 'Mercury'], [2, 'Venus']])
 ```

-When rows are passed as an Array or Hash, data transfers to the server
+When rows are passed as an Array or a Hash, data sends to the server
 using `JSONEachRow` format by default.

 ```ruby